Speech and Language Therapy - MSc

 Sorry, this course is not available to International students.

-Applications for this course will open in January 2023 and close on 31 May 2023.
+Please note: applications for this course close on 31 May 2024.

-If you are invited to and attend an interview, you will be notified of the outcome by the end of July 2023.
+If you're invited to attend an interview, you will be notified of the outcome by 31 July 2024.

 Access to computer equipment